wojciech-kulik/xcodebuild.nvim/README.md

 - [ ] Error handling - there are a lot of things that can go wrong with `xcodebuild` commands.
 Probably the plugin should check some common issues and present user friendly errors.
 - [ ] Show build progress based on the last build time.
 - [ ] List tests to browse and run.
 Something like a tree with tests?
+- [ ] Resolve issues with finding the corresponding test file.